Lukobet/PythonPractices/README.md

 # strings methods
 course = 'Python for Beginners'
-# to calculate the total number of characters in the sentence use len
+# to calculate (count) the total number of characters in the sentence use len
 print(len(course))

 # to convert characters in the sentence to lower case or upper case use .